‘Bold And The Beautiful’ Spoilers For Thursday: Eric Makes A Hard Decision

-The Bold and the Beautiful spoilers for Thursday, November 18 reveal that Quinn Fuller Forrester (Rena Sofer) will humble herself when she asks her husband to forgive her.
+The Bold and the Beautiful spoilers for Thursday, November 19 reveal that Quinn Fuller Forrester (Rena Sofer) will humble herself when she asks her husband for forgiveness.
 The mighty Quinn loves Eric Forrester (John McCook) and wants them to get back together, per Courier Journal.

 Eric Forrester Holds All The Power